andr-ew/brds/README.md

   - every step is an even division of the bar
   - "time" sets the gate time, step time is fixed

-alternative: time sets gate length in all modes, sync + async are both fixed step length (this might make for more intuitive seuqencing/editing)
+alternative: time sets gate length in all modes, sync + async are both fixed step length
+- this might make for more intuitive seuqencing/editing
+  - i.e. copy the step + tie in any mode to increase note length

 sequencing
 - play/rec keys